 If you’re looking to rent, there are choices galore.
 You can find thousands of boats in the major coastal areas—Florida, Southern California, San Francisco, Seattle, New York and the North East—and there are even some boats in the BVI, the Mediterranean, and Croatia.
 The majority are 18 to 30 foot long open fishing or pontoon boats, but there’s also a selection of sailboats, kayaks, cruisers, and offshore sportfishing boats.

-While I expected these sites to be populated with 70s classics, I’m pleased to say that the quality of these boats is exceptional.
+While you might expected these sites to be populated with 70s classics, we're pleased to say that the quality of these boats is exceptional.
 Most boats are relatively new, and in great condition.
 And your boat could join them at any time, turning it into a money-making asset.

-The number-one concern I hear about boat sharing is what happens when a renter damages the boat.
+The number-one concern we hear about boat sharing is what happens when a renter damages your boat.
 Fortunately, this doesn’t seem to be a common problem.
 Boatbound is reporting an incident rate of less than 0.5 percent.
 Insurance issues have also been addressed, and boat sharing sites have separate policies from the owners’ personal policy.
 The websites also have clear insurance guidelines.
-For example, the Cruzin policy covers up to three million dollars (up to two million for vessel damage and up to one million for personal liability).
 There’s often a deductible, which is covered by a deposit from the renter.

 Boatbound has recently introduced a new policy with BoatUS that’s tailored specifically to give people peace of mind with peer-peer rentals.
 Highlights include: